ceksioglu/Library-Management-API/README.md

 ## Getting Started

-To get started with the API, you can access the Swagger documentation [here](http://localhost:8081/swagger-ui/index.html#/).
+To get started with the API, you can access the Swagger documentation after the project runs (http://localhost:8081/swagger-ui/index.html#/).
 This documentation provides detailed information about the available endpoints and how to interact with them.

 ## Technologies Used